 Getting Homework Help

-You have probably heard your mom or dad say these words.
-It might seem like all the good stuff has to wait until your homework is done.
+Does it seem like all the fun stuff has to wait until your homework is done?
 There's a good reason why adults make a big deal out of homework.
 Homework helps you learn.
 And getting a good education can help you build the kind of future life that you want.
 So homework is important, but how can you get it done?

 First, you need a quiet place without clutter and confusion.
 Writing on top of potato chip crumbs while talking on the phone is not going to help you finish your history lesson.
 Turn off the TV and other distractions.
 You'll be better able to concentrate, which usually means you'll finish your work more quickly and it's more likely to be correct.